Tax and spend: Political discourse

-Throughout the Great Depression, opponents of President Roosevelt's New Deal tax and spend programs criticized the agenda.
-The 1936 case, United States v.
-Butler, ultimately gave Roosevelt authority to tax and spend under the Taxing and Spending Clause of the United States Constitution.
+Throughout the Great Depression, opponents of Roosevelt's New Deal tax and spend programs criticized the agenda.
+The 1936 case United States v.
+Butler ultimately gave Roosevelt authority to tax and spend under the Taxing and Spending Clause of the United States Constitution.

-In a 1989 opinion column for The New York Times, then-chairman of the National Republican Congressional Committee Guy Vander Jagt wrote that "Tax-and-Spend Democrats Never Learn", citing President Bush's "no new taxes" slogan to critique tax and spend policies advocated by some Democrats.

-However, a 2019 article in The Washington Times quotes Jim Manley, a Democratic strategist: “Democrats used to be scared of [tax and spend], but not anymore," with the author adding that "Democrats are convinced that the Reagan-era epithet “tax-and-spend liberals” is no longer a candidate killer."
+In a 1989 opinion column for The New York Times, then-chairman of the National Republican Congressional Committee, Guy Vander Jagt, wrote that "Tax-and-Spend Democrats Never Learn", citing George H. W. Bush's "no new taxes" slogan to critique tax and spend policies advocated by some Democrats.
+A 2019 article in The Washington Times quotes Jim Manley, a Democratic strategist, as saying that "Democrats used to be scared of [tax and spend], but not anymore", with the author adding that "Democrats are convinced that the Reagan-era epithet 'tax-and-spend liberals' is no longer a candidate killer."

-The term is used similarly in the United Kingdom and Australia.
+The term is used similarly in the United Kingdom, as well as in Australia.